 Career Services also maintains a Facebook page where students, alumni, and Career Services staff come together to share employment opportunities, network, and promote professional development.
 Students and alumni can access the Career Services Facebook page here.

-Students, alumni, and members of the public can find information about ASL's recent employment outcomes here.
+Students, alumni, and members of the public can find information about ASL's recent employment outcomes here: 2015, 2014 and 2013.